 BY BUS

-LAGO DI SORAPIS RETURN HIKE
+LAGO DI SORAPIS MAP

 The walk begins gently, cutting through a pine forest.
 The peaks of Monte Cristallo and Piz Popena emerge through the foliage.